PhD in Learning Sciences

 Why Get a Learning Sciences Degree at Adelphi University in New York?

 Learning sciences is a rapidly growing field dedicated to studying how learning happens.
-This doctoral program is an immersive learning laboratory, offering more than just a degree.
-You will conduct cutting-edge work in our state-of-the-art Makerspace at Adelphi’s new Manhattan Center.
+This doctoral program in learning sciences is an immersive learning laboratory, offering more than just a degree.
+You will conduct cutting-edge work in our state-of-the-art Makerspace at Adelphi’s new Manhattan Center in the heart of New York City.
 This facility blends classroom and out-of-class experiences, emphasizing experimentation, play, fantasy and design to envision new ways of thinking and learning.
 Through our Learning Sciences Workshop courses, you’ll undertake exciting research projects alongside supportive faculty, exploring the many dimensions of learning.
 You will integrate your existing expertise with the latest innovations in learning theory, design and technology to become a leader in the field.

 We utilize a flexible, hybrid course structure so you can continue to work while joining a vibrant intellectual community.